cunnie/writings/NaNoWriMo.md

 "I don't know either — I never went back.
 How did you get back last time?"

-"I was back.
+"It happened.
 I didn't try or do anything."

+Tyrion's voice sounded far-off.
+"Everything is becoming more transparent, Julia.
+I fear I have little time left.
+Watch out for Gates: Gates is neither bad nor good, that's not a paradigm in which he exists.
+Gates's axis is threat-severity, and you are at the far end of that scale.
+Don't be fooled: he soun"